Today: review dict-count, nested/inner structure, more sophisticated nested-dict examples

 hosts = { 'foo.com': [] }

 Now we want to edit the list for this host.
-The reference to that nested list is hosts[host]
+The Python expression that refers to that inner list is: hosts[host]

 Set a variable to point to the inner/nested list.
 In this case, it's the list of users, so use the variable name users